Skip to main content

 Once people have arrived in Wales local authorities will assess people’s accommodation needs and seek to move people into longer-term accommodation.

-This may be a social or private rental property or a property that has been registered by an individual on Homes for Ukraine: record your interest.
+This may be a social or private rental property or a property that has been registered by an individual on Homes for Ukraine: record your interest

 Role of the Welsh Government

-We work closely with local authorities and the third sector to provide a warm welcome through this initial accommodation and support package.
+We work closely with local authorities and the third sector to provide a warm welcome through this welcome accommodation and support package.
 Once arrivals are supported into longer-term accommodation, the local authority provides ongoing support and uses the national data platform to record people’s location and progress to access funding.

 Role of local authorities